indiajacksonphd/FitsFlow/README.md

 3. The system processes everything in the cloud.
 4. You get back a single "manifest" file and outputs (images, metadata, ASDF).

-That’s it — FitsFlow connects all the dots so researchers, educators, and the public can use solar data without special software.
+FitsFlow connects all the dots so researchers, educators, and the public can use solar data without special software.

+Click here to access [FitsFlow](https://www.fitsflow.org)!

+Click below to check out a demo!

 <p align="center">
   <a href="https://youtu.be/6J0IHxmNrg8?si=E2_0lrwMLrccvFSm" target="_blank">